-Daiichi Sankyo have assisted HEART UK by providing funding for this communication programme, and identification of areas of the country where people are living with high levels of cholesterol for HEART UK to reach out to.
+Daiichi Sankyo have assisted HEART UK by providing funding for this communication programme, and upon request of HEART UK, provided information regarding areas of the country with a high concentration of people living with high cholesterol.
 Daiichi Sankyo have had no input or influence over HEART UK’s materials used in this campaign.
-CVD/21/0226 September 2021

 As a nation, we’ve never been more aware of our health - so why is it that high cholesterol still goes overlooked?